maxwell400/pathcurse/README.md

 Path segment finder

 ## What is this program?
-Basically this program lists you the links related with "<a href=""></a>" of the target website.
+Basically this program lists you the links related with 'a href=""' of the target website.
 It may be reduce the time for gathering information from the website.

 ### Required libraries